fenago/advanced-selenium-java/lab_guides/lab_8.md

-#### Running Test Automation Project In Docker container
+#### Lab 8: Creating a Docker Image

 In this lab, i'll explain how can we run our QA automation projects in docker containers.
 I'll take an simple example of a Java, Junit and Maven based test project.

-This is a sample project which just have a dummy test case to print some text on the console.
 Before running the project in docker container we will see how to run it on local.

 **Prerequisites:**